Skip to content

 Smarter packaging

 The blue plastic bags have already been replaced by blank bags.
-Blue plastic is more difficult to separate and we aim for 100% mono material that is easy to separate.
-The total weight of this is 90 tons!
+Blue plastic is more difficult to separate and we aim for 100% mono material that's easy to separate.
+The total weight of these bags is 90 tons!

 IFS Certificaten